JustFiesta/spring-petclinic-infrastructure/README.md

 5. Add GitHub webhook to infrastructure repository.

-6. Add multibranch pipeline project with GitHub project and SCM pipeline.
+6. Add multibranch pipeline project with GitHub **with tags dicovering** project and SCM pipeline for *spring-petclinic application*.

+7. Add pipeline project with GitHub and SCM pipeline for *spring-petclinic-infrastructure* repository

 After this configuration code can be automaticlly: formatted, valdiated.
 One can Apply/Destory infrastructure with manual job in Jenkins Controller.